defog-ai/sql-eval/CONTRIBUTING.md

 - Run the tests to ensure your changes don't introduce any regressions.
 - Lint your code and [squash your commits](https://www.git-tower.com/learn/git/faq/git-squash) down to 1 single commit.
 - Commit your changes and push them to your forked repository.
-- Open a pull request to the main repository and provide a detailed description of your changes.
+- Open a pull request to the main repository and provide a detailed description of your changes:
+  - What problem you are trying to solve.
+  - Alternatives considered and how you decided on which one to take
+  - How you solved it.
+  - How you tested your changes.
 - Your pull request will be reviewed by our team, and we may ask for further improvements or clarifications before merging.
 Thank you for your contribution!